-Delhi Malayalee Association (popularly known as DMA) was established in 1949, as a premier socio cultural organization of around one million Keralites living in Delhi.
-With 25 Areas spread all over Delhi, it serves a wide spectrum of the society.
-During these years, DMA endeavored to enrich the social and cultural life of Delhi and to effectively project the art and culture of Kerala to the people of Delhi as well as the outside world.
+Delhi Malayalee Association, popularly known as DMA, was established in 1949, as a premier socio cultural organisation consisting of around one million Keralites living in Delhi & NCR.
+Spanning across Delhi in 28 areas, it serves a wide spectrum of the Malayalee community.
+DMA endeavours to enrich the social and cultural life of Delhi by effectively projecting the art and culture of Kerala to the people of Delhi & NCR as well as the outside world.

-The International Centre for `Kathakali’ (ICK) New Delhi, was established in Delhi with the sole aim of nurturing and prorogating `Kathakali’, the pioneer traditional art form of Kerala, was facing extinction due to resource crunch.
-DMA came forward with a magnanimous corpus fund, in the early seventies and resurrected the premier school of learning from closure.
-DMA continues to be an Associate Member of ICK and have four nominees on its Governing Council.
+The International Centre for Kathakali (ICK) New Delhi was established in Delhi with the aim of nurturing and propagating ‘Kathakali’, the pioneer traditional art form of Kerala.
+The conglomerate was passing through a grey patch, largely due to resource crunch, in the early seventies when DMA could rise to the occasion with the aim of resurrecting the premier school of learning art forms of yonder times, in good stead.
+As a reciprocal gesture, DMA continues to enjoy associate membership of ICK, with four of its nominees in the Governing Council of ICK.